 Tax Administration versus Tax Rates: Evidence from Corporate Taxation in Indonesia, with M. Chatib Basri, Rema Hanna, and Benjamin Olken.
 Appendix.
 American Economic Review 2021, 111 (12): 3827-71.
 Summary video.

-Selected Papers in Progress
+Selected work in progress

 Coordination Incentives of Tariff-Rate Quotas, with Jorge Florez-Acosta and Diego Jiménez-Hernández.